Integrations

 Link your project

-Send /link to the Everia bot number.
-If you have multiple projects, choose the one you want this chat to be associated with.
+Send /link to the Everia bot number from your WhatsApp.
+If you have multiple projects, choose the one you want to associate with this chat.

 Commands Reference